syed911/pcl_pipeline/README.md

 # pcl_pipeline

-The purpose of this package is to have a complete PCL object recognition pipeline (including preprocessing)in place, as compatible with ROS.
+The purpose of this package is to have a complete PCL object recognition pipeline in place, as compatible with ROS.
+Currently, the project publishes transformed segmented objects with their centroids.

 The nodes take depth camera stream as input and publish processed data in different topics.